 If you're considering live streaming video games on Twitch or YouTube, you might be interested in learning whether you'll need a capture card and why.
 You will learn how a capture card functions in this article, along with tips on how to choose the best capture card for your purposes.

 What is a "capture card" and how does it work?

-A capture card is a tool that “captures” the video signal from one end and encodes the video signal into a format that can be processed by the output device.
+A capture card is a device that "captures" the video signal from one end and encodes it so that the output device can process it.

 For instance, say you want to record your gameplay from your PS5 to your PC.
 You will need a capture card that connects your PS5 and your PC, since neither your PS5 nor your computer can capture and record your screenplay on its own.